How to Incorporate a Company in Malaysia: Step-by-Step Procedure

 In the case of newly incorporated companies, the board of directors shall appoint the first auditor at least 30 days before the end of the period for submitting the first financial statements.

-Appoint company secretary
+Appoint a company secretary

 Submit Annual Returns & Keep Financial Records

-Submit your Annual Return to SSM within 30 days of your incorporation anniversary to keep company details, including directors and shareholders, up to date.
+Submit your Annual Return to SSM within 30 days of your incorporation anniversary to keep your company details, including those of directors and shareholders, up to date.
 Maintain proper financial records and ensure financial statements are audited unless your company qualifies for an exemption.
 To remain compliant, financial statements must be filed with SSM within 7 months after your financial year-end.
 Additionally, all financial records should be retained for at least 7 years for regulatory purposes and future reference.

 Obtain business licenses and permits